words-sdsc/twitter-sentiment/README.md

 Next the sets of data are used with a website interface where they're displayed on a HighChart graph for visualization.

 # How to Run Project:
-## How to Run Web Crawler:
+## How to Run Web Crawler Directly:
 In order to deploy the scrapy crawler... first cd into scrapy project folder and then type:

     scrapy crawl [name of crawler]

-## How to Run NLP Server:
-In order to run the stanford NLP server... first cd into the stanford project fold and then type:

-    cd stanford-corenlp-full-2016-10-31
-    java -mx5g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -timeout 100000

-#Misc
+# Misc
 ## What is geckodriver?
 Gecko Driver is the link between your tests in Selenium and the Firefox browser.
 GeckoDriver is a proxy for using W3C WebDriver-compatible clients to interact with Gecko-based browsers i.e. Mozilla Firefox in this case.
 As Selenium 3 will not have any native implementation of FF, we have to direct all the driver commands through Gecko Driver.
 Gecko Driver is an executable file that you need to have in one of the system path before starting your tests.

 #Running the Flask Server
-First set up the path..
-    export FLASK_APP=hello.py
-    flask run
+    python3 webserver.py

 #Citations
 Manning, Christopher D., Mihai Surdeanu, John Bauer, Jenny Finkel, Steven J. Bethard, and David McClosky.
 2014.
 The Stanford